 Sources of optimism that Happiness can be changed:

 - Emerging research suggests that limited changes can be made, for example, practicing the virtues of gratitude and forgiveness.
+(Here are 2 posts of mine on practicing gratitude, as examples.
+Post 1, Post 2)

 - Motivational and attitudinal factors that have been linked to well-being may be amenable to some volitional control.
 Examples include the pursuit of certain types of goals, optimism, avoidance of social comparison.